Tivotal/Complete-Responsive-Portfolio-website-in-HTML-CSS-JavaScript/README.md

 # Complete-Responsive-Portfolio-website-in-HTML-CSS-JavaScript
-Hey guys In this article we are going to create a beautiful and fully responsive website by using HTML CSS and JavaScript
+Hey guys in this article we are going to create a responsive portfolio website by using HTML CSS and JavaScript